gabwheway/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 >    >    <details>
 >    >    <summary>Click to view answers</summary>
 >    >    <ol type="1">
->    >    <li>The information given here is a quantity one.
+>    >    <li>The information given here is quantitative.
 We can see how many sequences are aligned.
-It does not tell us something about the quality.</li>
+It does not tell us about the quality of the sequences.</li>
 >    >    <li>No, only 0.59% of all reads could be mapped.</li>
 >    >    <li>We mapped against the wrong reference genome! </li>
 >    >    </ol>